pwmckenna/react-native-motion-manager/README.md

 # react-native-motion-manager

-CMMotionManager wrapper for react-native, exposing Accelerometer, Gyroscope, and Magnetometer.
+CMMotionManager wrapper for react-native, exposing Accelerometer, Gyroscope, Magnetometer, and DeviceMotion.

 ### Add it to your project